linzhangUCA/3421tpl-wall_bouncer/README.md

 Record time consumption in **Playing** mode, once over 60 seconds, light up YELLOW LED.
 If over 90 seconds, blink (turn on then turn off) the RED LED 10 times, then shut down.

 ## Summary
 > Write below to complete this report.
-You may want to read the [Markdown guide](https://guides.github.com/features/mastering-markdown/) to better formatting this report.
+You may want to read the [Markdown guide](https://guides.github.com/features/mastering-markdown/) to better format this report.

 ### Material List
 > Please list hardware (better with links) used in this project below.